-Xilinx Programmable Abstractions improve productivity of hardware designers and empower systems and software developers to directly leverage programmable FPGA, SoCs, and 3D ICs.
+Xilinx Programmable Abstractions improve productivity of hardware designers and empower systems and software developers to directly leverage FPGA, SoCs, and 3D ICs.
 Xilinx and its ecosystem Alliance members now support a combination of software, model, platform, and IP- based design environments.
 These software and system level abstractions complement hardware focused IP integration and C-based design abstractions that have already proven to accelerate development of complex FPGAs and SoCs.

 Xilinx SDx Development Environment